Effective potential in non-perturbative gauge theories: Introduction

 \section{Introduction}

 With the advent of gravitational-wave astronomy in the past few years \cite{LIGOScientific:2016lio} and the Higgs boson discovery at LHC and its implication of the vacuum meta-stability \cite{Degrassi:2012ry,Isidori:2001bm} made the possibility to observe a stochastic gravitational-wave background produced from primordial first-order phase transition more concrete than ever (see, e.g, \cite{LISACosmologyWorkingGroup:2022jok} and references therein).
-Constraints on such a stochastic Gravitational Waves background (SGWB) had been given well before the first observations of gravitational waves \cite{2009Natur.460..990A} and presently are being constantly refined across different frequencies and regions in the parameter space of the models \cite{LISACosmologyWorkingGroup:2022jok}.
+Constraints on such a stochastic gravitational waves background (SGWB) had been given well before the first observations of gravitational waves \cite{2009Natur.460..990A} and presently are being constantly refined across different frequencies and regions in the parameter space of the models \cite{LISACosmologyWorkingGroup:2022jok}.
 We are currently looking for more and more accurate calculations of the false-vacuum decay rate in the myriad of beyond-the-Standard-Model theories available, ranging from scenarios described by weak perturbation theory to strongly coupled regimes for Higgs as well as gauge theories.

 In this paper, we make a step further towards our understanding of false-vacuum decay using a technique useful to probe analytically the non-perturbative regime of quantum field theories \cite{Frasca:2015wva,Frasca:2015yva,Chaichian:2018cyv,Frasca:2021yuu,Frasca:2021zyn,Frasca:2022kfy,Frasca:2022lwp,Frasca:2022vvp,Calcagni:2022tls}.
-We consider a theory with scalar and gauge fields\footnote{False vacuum decay rate was discussed in gauge theories in weak perturbation regimes in Refs \cite{Ai:2020sru,Endo:2017gal,Endo:2017tsz,Plascencia:2015pga}.} (Sec.\ \ref{sec2}) and compute the effective potential and the fluctuations for the scalar (Sec.\ \ref{sec3}), finding that the height of the minima depends on the interplay between the scalar self-coupling $\lambda$ and the gauge coupling $g$.
-Although we work in Minkowski spacetime without gravity, these results can pave the way to a natural picture of the evolution of the early universe from an unstable to a stable vacuum state (Sec.\ \ref{sec4}).
+After reviewing in Secs.\ \ref{sec01}-\ref{sec03} the non-perturbative techniques we will employ to get our main results, we will consider a theory with scalar and gauge fields\footnote{False vacuum decay rate was discussed in gauge theories in weak perturbation regimes in Refs.\ \cite{Ai:2020sru,Endo:2017gal,Endo:2017tsz,Plascencia:2015pga}.} (Sec.\ \ref{sec2}) and compute the effective potential and the fluctuations for the scalar (Sec.\ \ref{sec3}), finding that the height of the minima depends on the interplay between the scalar self-coupling $\lambda$ and the gauge coupling $g$.
+Although we will work in Minkowski spacetime without gravity, these results can pave the way to a natural picture of the evolution of the early universe from an unstable to a stable vacuum state (Sec.\ \ref{sec4}).